African American Studies

 Affiliated Student Organizations

-The following programs are affiliated with the African American Studies department, and/or are sponsored by an AAS faculty member:
+The following programs are affiliated with the African American Studies, and/or are sponsored by an AAS faculty member:

 Student Council (CAS)

-African American Studies Majors are eligible to serve as department representative to the College of Arts & Sciences Student Council.
-Each academic year, one student and one alternate upper-classmen AAS major is selected by the faculty based on their academic standing and their involvement in the Department to represent their peers on this active and involved student body.
+African American Studies minors are eligible to serve as a representative to the College of Arts & Sciences Student Council.
+Each academic year, one student and one alternate upper-classman AAS minor are selected by the faculty based on their academic standing and their involvement with African American Studies to represent their peers on this active and involved student body.
 (Learn more...)

 African American Studies Department Club (AASDC) - AAS Faculty, Advisors.